mongoosejs/sample-apps/netlify-functions-ecommerce/README.md

 3. Run `npm run seed`
 4. Run `npm start`
 5. Visit `http://localhost:8888/.netlify/functions/getProducts` to list all available products
+6. Run `npm run test:smoke` to run a smoke test against `http://localhost:8888` that creates a cart using [Axios](https://masteringjs.io/axios).
 6. Run other endpoints using curl or postman

 ## Testing